Albert1647/Albert1647/README.md

 # HI 👋, Natthan here!
 I'm a Thai Developer base in Bangkok.
 I enjoy problem-solving and learning to expand my world view.
-Problem-solving and helping hand always give me a sense of accomplishment and joy.
+Problem-solving and helping hand always give me a sense of fulfillment and joy.
 So if you have any question feel free to fire away!

 💭 As a Front-dev.
 Currently I'm enjoying some Back-end development in Golang as it a very enjoyable language to write and in my opinion, a great error handling system compare to JavaScript.
 So if you interested in Back-end Dev', I think you should give it a try!